myrulezzz/repo-template/.github/pull_request_template.md

 - [ ] Code is formatted and linted
 - [ ] Documentation is up to date
 - [ ] Review comments are addressed
+- [ ] CI/CD pipeline is Configured
+- [ ] Firewall settings are checked and working
+- [ ] Topics and users in production kafka are created and verified
+- [ ] Tests are completed and passed